cnidaire/Master1_Internship/report.md

 However, the current database leaves a considerable amount of unannotated sequences, and the annotation rate increases with the taxonomic level.
-The goal of my internship is to improve the current *nifH* database by using some other databases such as NCBI [@sayers_database_2022] and to write a code for automatizing the update.
+The goal of my internship is to improve the current *nifH* database by using some other databases such as NCBI [@sayers_database_2022] and write a code to automatize the update.

 ## Organization of the report

-In my internship, I first reproduced the processing and annotation of the sequences of @benavides_sinking_2022 with DADA2 in order to evaluate the annotation rate of the dataset of the study.
-The methodology for building, collect and processing the samples is described in Section \ref{sec.metabar}, \ref{sec.amplicon}, and \ref{sec.dada2} while the outcome of my replication attempt is presented in Section \ref{sec.res.dada2}.
+During my internship, I first reproduced the processing and annotation of the sequences proposed by @benavides_sinking_2022 with DADA2 in order to evaluate the annotation rate of the dataset of the study.
+The methodology for building, collecting and processing the samples is described in Section \ref{sec.metabar}, \ref{sec.amplicon}, and \ref{sec.dada2} while the outcome of my replication attempt is presented in Section \ref{sec.res.dada2}.

-Then, I intended to improve the reference database of the *nifH* gene with Python using the NCBI databases.
-These databases and how to interacted with them are described in Section \ref{sec.ncbi} and \ref{sec.entrez} while the explanations of what I did are presented in Section \ref{sec.res.python}.
+Then, I tried to improve the reference database of the *nifH* gene by rebuilding from the NCBI databases.
+These databases and how to interact with them are described in Section \ref{sec.ncbi} and \ref{sec.entrez} while a synthetic presentation of the challenges I faced and how I proceeded is given in Section \ref{sec.res.python}.

+Section \ref{sec.conclusion} concludes this report with some perspectives opened by my work.

 <!-- First step: -->
 <!-- - reproduire les résultats précédents. -->